-How to make Scandinavian felt trees for your table for a little bit of rustic decor with a modern edge.
-I am joining a group of bloggers to share tabletop trees and this is what I came up with for our corner banquette.
-I like to soften the Saarinen table with a wood trivet and a plant or fresh flowers all year long, so adding these little wood-based felt trees for the holidays was just the look I wanted.
+How to make Scandinavian felt trees for your table for a little bit of rustic decor with a modern twist.
+A while back I joined a group of bloggers to share tabletop trees and this is what I came up with for our corner banquette.
+I like to soften the Saarinen table with a wood trivet and a plant or fresh flowers all year long.
+So adding these little wood-based felt trees for the holidays was just the look I wanted.

-What I love about the Scandinavean felt trees
+What I love about the Scandinavian felt trees

-- The wood bases are from nature.
-(We picked up the wood in Maine when we went to the Lost Kitchen Cabins).
+• I try to Incorporate elements of nature in my holiday decorations.
+The wood bases are from a small limb we picked up in the woods in Maine when we visited the Lost Kitchen Cabins).

-- It takes a little more than an hour to make all three trees and even less if you have a helper.
+• It takes little more than an hour to make all three trees and even less if you have a helper.

 The Supplies you’ll need:

-- Wood logs in three different sizes cut into 1/2″ discs
+• Tree limbs in three different sizes cut into 1/2″ thick wood slices

 Christmas Tree Pattern to print in three sizes